54corbin/offer-hunter/docs/prd.md

 The goal is to modernize the existing user interface to make it more visually appealing, intuitive, and user-friendly.
 This involves a significant redesign of the current UI components and layout.

 A new feature for managing multiple resumes will also be added, allowing users to store and select from various resume versions for their job applications.
+Additionally, a job fetching and matching feature will be implemented to find relevant job postings from external sites like Seek and LinkedIn.

 #### Impact Assessment